fredericferry/era5_cps_diagram/README.md

 # Cyclone phase space from ERA5 data.

 Note 1 : This code was developed for educationnal purposes, and for French students.
 So the comments in the notebook are in French but the graphics and legends are in English.
-This should not pose any problem to understand the code.

 Note 2 : If you have any comment/suggestion, if you find this code useful --> please send me an email : mailto:frederic.ferry@meteo.fr

 Data needed to run the notebook :

-- For each system, a corresponding tracking file (txt format) needs to be present in the txt folder.
+- For each system, a corresponding tracking file (txt format) is stored in the txt folder.
+If you study another system you will need to create your own tracking file.
 - You will need to download hourly data of Mean Sea Level Pressure and Geopotential height for the desired storm in netcdf format and on a limited area domain (-100W-50E, 0-90N) :

 https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form